catalinpan/puppet-hosts/README.md

 WARNING: This module will purge any existing hosts entries

+The module will always keep first 2 entries in hosts for 127.0.0.1 and ::1 in this order.

 ## Module Description

 This module expects the server to have a hostname and a domainname.
 The module will ensure the consistency of the hosts entries everytime Puppet runs.
 This will help also facter to detect the hostname and domain name entries.